KDani-99/react-native-language-loader/README.md

         // could be JSON parse exception, file not found exception, etc.. return;
     }
     // if the extension is json (default), language will return a JSON object, otherwise a string
-    // use `language` in your app (JSON Object or string)
+    console.log(language); // use `language` in your app (JSON Object or string) });

-});
 ```
 Load a single language (Using Async/Await)